tomtomcrypto/stlos/README.md

 Follow our [native-to-evm-escrow-example](https://github.com/telosnetwork/native-to-evm-escrow-example) repository for an example of how to propose a multisig that calls a function of our TelosEscrow contract.

+The following EVM functions are available for configuration on TelosEscrow:

+`setLockDuration(uint)`

+Set the lock duration for deposits

+`setMaxDeposits(uint)`

+Set the max deposits per address

+`transferOwnership(address)`

+Transfer ownership on the contract

 ### EXRSRV.TF

 Once StakedTLOS & TelosEscrow are deployed and configured all that is left is to upgrade and configure the __exrsrv.tf__ contract on Telos Native that distributes the staking rewards.